If you’re new to the art of drumming, you’re probably willing to consider anything that could help disguise the fact that you are a beginner.

 These are the top ways gadgets can make your drumming sound even better:

 There’s only so much you can do to improve the quality of your drumming while you’re still learning.
-However, there’s a lot more you can do once your drum solo is recorded.
+However, you can do a lot more once your drum solo is recorded.
 The power of software has transformed the Internet, our system of commerce, and music.
 By investing in some professional-level computer software, you’ll be able to hear and see the music you make.
 You’ll be able to blend your drums with additional sounds and even create songs.

 Nothing has the power to ruin the way music sounds like a bad speaker.
 Unless you’re practicing in a sound-proof studio, there’s also likely extra ambient noise floating around the space.
 If you’re trying to listen to yourself as your practice, a pair of headphones can help you find your flaws.
 You’ll no longer be distracted by your family talking or TV playing in the background so you can focus on the sounds.